-The Story Behind the Trends - Over the last year there were a total of 55 children and young people from the Belfast outcomes area admitted to hospital with an alcohol related diagnoses.
-Belfast and Castlereagh are higher than the NI average.
+The Story Behind the Trends - Over the last year there was a total of 26 children and young people from the Northern Outcomes area admitted to hospital with an alcohol related diagnoses.
+Antrim and Carrickfergus were above, with Ballymena the same as the NI rate in 2013 and there were less than 5 or no admissions in Ballymoney, Coleraine, Cookstown, Larne, Magherafelt, Moyle and Newtownabbey.